FourierFlows/GeophysicalFlows.jl/docs/src/contributing.md

   your particular favorite setup.
 If you run into any problems or find it difficult to use, modify, or understand, please [open an issue](https://github.com/FourierFlows/GeophysicalFlows.jl/issues)!

-* Write up an example or tutorial on how to do something useful with Oceananigans, like how to set up a new physical configuration.
+* Write up an example or tutorial on how to do something useful with one of the current modules in GeophysicalFlows.jl, like how to set up a new physical configuration.

 * Improve documentation, docstrings, or comments if you found something is hard to use.